algolia/algoliasearch-client-ruby/README.md

 You can use the following optional arguments:

  * **attributes**: a string that contains the names of attributes to retrieve separated by a comma.<br/>By default all attributes are retrieved.
  * **attributesToHighlight**: a string that contains the names of attributes to highlight separated by a comma.<br/>By default indexed attributes are highlighted.
+Numerical attributes cannot be highlighted.
+A **matchLevel** is returned for each highlighted attribute and can contain: "full" if all the query terms were found in the attribute, "partial" if only some of the query terms were found, or "none" if none of the query terms were found.
  * **attributesToSnippet**: a string that contains the names of attributes to snippet alongside the number of words to return (syntax is 'attributeName:nbWords').
 Attributes are separated by a comma (Example: "attributesToSnippet=name:10,content:10").<br/>By default no snippet is computed.
  * **minWordSizeForApprox1**: the minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 3.
  * **minWordSizeForApprox2**: the minimum number of characters in a query word to accept two typos in this word.<br/>Defaults to 7.